THALE CRESS

 FLAVINS & CRYPTOCHROMES

-Flavins are a group of organic alkaloids based upon Isoalloxazine (a tricyclic alkaloid with a Pteridine core) the most well known of which is Riboflavin, a Flavin with a Ribose sugar (more correctly a 'ribityl') moiety attached to the 'R' position.
+Flavins are a group of organic alkaloids based upon IsoAlloxazine (a tricyclic alkaloid with a Pteridine core) the most well known of which is Riboflavin, a Flavin with a Ribose sugar (more correctly a 'ribityl') moiety attached to the 'R' position.
 The Flavins are derived from Riboflavin.
-[Pteridine itself is composed of two fused rings, one of Pyrimidine the other of Pyrazine, which are isomers of one another].
+[Pteridine itself is composed of two fused rings, one of Pyrimidine the other of Pyrazine, which are isomers of one another.
+Compare Pteridine with the Purines, which are bicyclic with 4 similar heterocyclic nitrogen atoms but where one of the rings is 5-sided].

 The class of compounds called Pterins are also based upon Pyrazine rings and are very colourful compounds utilised by Butterflies as Butterfly Wing Dyes].

-Riboflavin, which is also known as Vitamin B2, is essential to mammals and plays a key role in energy metabolism of fats, ketones, carbohydrates and proteins.
-It is one of the Flavins, and in solution is both coloured yellow and fluoresces yellow under ultraviolet light.
+(→UV→) Riboflavin, which is also known as Vitamin B2, is essential to mammals and plays a key role in energy metabolism of fats, ketones, carbohydrates and proteins.
+Riboflavin is based upon Pteridine and is one of the Flavins.
+In solution is both coloured yellow and fluoresces yellow-green under ultraviolet light.
 In solid form it is more orange in colour.

 CRYPTOCHROME 1